Day Three: Cross Cultural Adaptation

 Pray for the missionary’s ability to see the good in the cultural differences, versus focusing only on the negatives.
 Ask the Holy Spirit to bathe them in peace and patience, and to send others their way who understand, empathize, and offer encouragement.

-4. Daily Life – There are aspects to daily life in a host culture that the missionary faces, regardless of being newcomers or veterans, that they may never adapt to.
+4. Daily Life – There are aspects to daily life in a host culture that the missionary faces, regardless of whether they are newcomers or veterans, that they may never adapt to.
 These often include:

 Civil unrest (protests, lawlessness, violence)